 When we start a new project, we select our tools and stack.
 It is very tempting

-for developers to debate over and then choose SSR/CSR, but while doing so it is
+for developers to debate over and then choose between SSR and CSR, but while doing so it is

 important to take all the factors into consideration.

-While load time and SEO are mostly considered as Eng realm, we do need to
+While load time and SEO are mostly considered an engineering realm, we do need to

-listen to our UX designers and understand what they have in mind.
+listen to our User experience (UX) designers and understand what they have in mind.